 Alienware Wireless Gaming Headset–Aw988

-Alienware is known for making some killer PCs and laptop but the company also makes peripherals.
-The last but not the least product on our list of best gaming headphones for playing Warzone is the AW988.
-The headset has 7.1 virtual surround sound backed up with 40 mm drivers and the mic is noise-canceling and foldable, providing you with both high definition audio and communication.
+Alienware is known for making killer PCs and laptops, but the company also makes peripherals.
+Last but not least, the product on our list of best gaming headphones for playing Warzone is the AW988.
+The headset has 7.1 virtual surround sound backed up with 40 mm drivers, and the mic is noise-canceling and foldable, providing high-definition audio and communication.

 The rechargeable battery on these headphones lasts for fifteen hours per charge.
-Its wireless design provides you with a cable-free gaming space and the 40 feet range allows you connection even from other areas around your home.
+Its wireless design provides a cable-free gaming space, and the 40 feet range allows you to connect even from other areas around your home.

-Last but not the least, the 16.8M RGB lights with two zones and Alien FX, can personalize in-game lighting and looks.
+Last but not least, the 16.8M RGB lights, with two zones and Alien FX, can personalize in-game lighting and looks.
 You can program colors, effects, tempo, brightness levels, and custom animations in supported games to reflect your style.

 Pros: